NewsAppsUMD/first-news-app-umd/docs/index.rst

 Before we start styling the page, let's do a little reorganization of the HTML to make a little more like a news site.

-First, download this `IRE logo <https://raw.githubusercontent.com/ireapps/first-news-app/master/static/irelogo.png>`_ and throw in the ``static`` directory.
+First, download this `UMD logo <https://raw.githubusercontent.com/NewsAppsUMD/first-news-app-umd/master/static/shell.png>`_ and throw in the ``static`` directory.
 We'll add that as an image in a new navigation bar at the top of the site, then zip up the headline and move it above the map with with a new byline.